nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * **Alternative 2**: Enter name and other information together
     * Pros: Enter all information at once.
     * Cons: Decrease user interaction and engagement.

+Aspect: Single or multiple usage of feature and command words

+* **Alternative 1 (current choice)**: Single usage of feature and command words, requiring any subsequent editing of user information to be done through another command
+    * Pros: Increase user interaction and engagement during initial setup.
+Enable users to edit any information thereafter more conveniently through one command.
+The two features of entering and editing personal information are clearly differentiated.
+    * Cons: Three commands need to be implemented, potentially leading to more bugs.

+* **Alternative 2**: Multiple usage of feature and command words such that any subsequent editing of user information can be to be done the same command
+    * Pros: Two commands need to be implemented, likely to have lesser bugs.
+    * Cons: Decrease user interaction and engagement during initial set up.
+Subsequent editing needs to be done through two commands and there is no differentiation between the two features of entering and editing personal information.

 Aspect: Whether to use singleton pattern for Person class